adnanebk/spring_modulith_hexagon_saga/README.md

-This is an example of an ecommerce modulith application using hexagonal architecture
+This is an example of an ecommerce spring modulith application using hexagonal architecture

 an example of order module diagram